Couple at home doing home finances together

 • No credit check loans

-These kinds of short-term loans may be easy to get, but hard to get out of.
+These kinds of short-term loans may be easy to get, but could be hard to get out of.

 Here's the thing.
 They can be an extremely expensive way to borrow because of the way interest and fees are calculated.
 Car title loans, for example, can have a 300% APR.